Your library card is the key to the resources of the Library.

 Requesting and Reserving Books

-Villa Park Library card holders may call the Adult Reference desk at 834-1164 or the Youth Services Department at 834-1176 to ask that circulating materials be held at the Circulation desk, to reserve circulating materials which are not on the shelves, to request an interlibrary loan, or to request the acquisition of materials not held by the Library.
-Requests may also be placed in person at the Adult Reference, Readers Advisory, and Youth Services desks.
+Villa Park Library card holders may call Public Services at 834-1164 to ask if materials can be held at the service desk, to reserve materials which are not on the shelves, to request an interlibrary loan, or to request the acquisition of materials not held by the library.

 Villa Park residents’ library cards may be used at most other public libraries in Illinois.

-All card holders may request books or copies of periodical articles not owned by the Library via the interlibrary loan program.
+All card holders may request books or copies of periodical articles not owned by the library via the interlibrary loan program.
 Most interlibrary loans are free, but a small fee may be charged for photocopies or for books which must be borrowed from an out-of-state library.
-To request an interlibrary loan, contact the Adult Reference desk (834-1164) or Youth Services Department (834-1176).
+To request an interlibrary loan, see this tutorial, contact the library at 834-1164.